AI Security for Education

 PII Exposure

 highThe unintended disclosure of Personally Identifiable Information (PII) such as names, addresses, SSNs, credit cards, or other personal data through LLM interactions.
+Falls under OWASP LLM02:2025 (Sensitive Information Disclosure).

 Toxic Content Generation

 highLLM outputs containing harmful content including hate speech, violence, harassment, or other toxic material.
+Addressed by OWASP LLM02:2025 (Sensitive Information Disclosure) and related to NIST AI 600-1 information integrity risks.

 Jailbreak Attacks

 criticalSophisticated prompts designed to bypass LLM safety guidelines and content policies to elicit harmful or restricted outputs.
+Classified under OWASP LLM01:2025 (Prompt Injection) and MITRE ATLAS technique AML.T0054 (LLM Jailbreak).

 Prompt Injection

 criticalAn attack where malicious instructions are embedded in user input to manipulate LLM behavior and bypass safety controls.
+Ranked as LLM01 in the OWASP Top 10 for LLM Applications 2025 and cataloged by MITRE ATLAS as technique AML.T0051.

 Related Industry Solutions